MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/mail-flow/Set-X400AuthoritativeDomain.md

 ```

 ### -X400ExternalRelay
 The X400ExternalRelay parameter specifies whether this authoritative domain is an external relay domain.
-If you set the X400ExternalRelay parameter to $true, Exchange routes e-mail to the external address and doesn't treat resolution failures to this subdomain as errors.
+If you set the X400ExternalRelay parameter to $true, Exchange routes email to the external address and doesn't treat resolution failures to this subdomain as errors.

 ```yaml
 Type: $true | $false